Dutch Airliner Makes Emergency Landing After Passenger’s Overwhelming Body Odor Led To Mass Vomiting, Fainting

-Body odor is no laughing matter — especially on an airplane!
+Body odor is no laughing matter — especially on an airplane.
 Passengers on a Transavia flight found this out the hard way after one stinky individual made his fellow fliers vomit and faint, forcing the plane to make an emergency landing.

-The Boeing 737 departed Schiphol airport in the Netherlands Tuesday night, heading towards the Spanish island Gran Canaria, reported the Mirror.
+The Boeing 737 departed Schiphol airport in the Netherlands on Tuesday night, heading toward the Spanish island of Gran Canaria, reported the Mirror.
 Passengers were immediately sickened by the horrible smell, with one saying the offender “smelt like he hadn’t washed in weeks” and another calling the odor “unbearable.”

 Adding to the plane’s already awful aroma, some passengers began throwing up in the aisles.
 Several people even fainted after being overwhelmed by the various putrid smells on the airplane.